-Coq au vin means rooster in wine, and is just that: chicken on the bone slowly stewed, or braised, in red wine.
+Coq au vin means rooster in wine and is just that: chicken on the bone slowly stewed, or braised, in red wine.
 Can we really get to the origins of this dish?
-When was the fist time an old barnyard rooster was stewed in a pot?
+When was the first time an old barnyard rooster was stewed in a pot?

 Some say that Julius Caesar was the first to enjoy coq au vin.
 It makes a good story.
 While Caesar was going about the business of conquering Gaul, the locals sent him a message tied around the neck of an old rooster: “Bon Appétit.”
 Rather than be insulted, Caesar had it cooked in wine and herbs and invited the Gauls who sent it over for dinner.

 Far more likely is that the recipe developed, like so many classics, out of necessity.
 Nothing gets wasted on a farm, and when an old rooster was no longer useful, his destiny was the stew pot.
 Tough older birds, hen and cock alike, will still yield up tasty meat when cooked properly.
 And stewing in red wine is the way to tenderize these birds.

 The recipe for coq au vin was not documented until the early 20th century, although there were dishes that like it far earlier.
 True coq au vin was finished with the blood of the rooster and stabilized with brandy and vinegar to keep the blood from clotting.
 Again, unless you are slaughtering your own rooster or chicken, it’s unlikely that you will have this ingredient available.